jgarder/Marlin-Coreception-300/README.md

 BL Touch is not configured as an endstop it is mainly used for bed mesh creation, this is due to Coreception having 2 seperate Z-Axis leadscrews that are both low pitch and that require seperate leveling (removing prints its normal to unlevel the Zscrews).

 ## Configuring BL Touch
+inside marlin configuration.h you will find the line that sets your bl-touch to use the filament runout 2 pins. make sure that the code is uncommented and says "#define Z_MIN_PROBE_PIN FIL_RUNOUT2_PIN". without this it will attempt to use either the zmin/zmax or another endstop automatically.
-To configure your BL Touch will not replace any axis endstops, it will replace the secondary filament runout detection pin,  No endswitch is perfectly accurate which makes BL Touch the perfect addon aswell.
+To configure your BL Touch will not replace any axis endstops, it will replace the secondary filament runout detection pin which are not used on stop coreception/elf pro.

 ![alt text](https://github.com/jgarder/Marlin-Coreception-300/blob/2.0.x/MKS_Robin_Nano-BLTouch.png?raw=true)